 Volunteers have the same legal rights as the general public (for example, health and safety and data protection), but they are not covered by employment legislation.

 Having a problem-solving procedure specifically for volunteers helps to ensure that volunteers are treated fairly, are not discriminated against, understand how to complain, and what their rights are if a complaint is made against them.
 It also creates consistency and demonstrates the organisation’s commitment to volunteer management best practice.
-Below is an example of a problem-solving procedure for you to download.

 For more information about problem solving or complaints procedures please contact your local NAVSM hub